zkoss/zk-mvvm-book/data_binding/form_binding.md

 Form Validation
 ===============
 Before saving data to form's middle object, we also can validate user input with validator.
-Please refer to [ZK Developer's Reference/MVVM/DataBinding/Validator]().
+Please refer to [Data Binding/Validator](/data_binding/validator.html).
-#link not yet